License What You Need

-Content Filters Hard block (offensive) + soft block (suggestive) word lists ~8K terms
+3 Content Filters Hard block (offensive) + soft block (suggestive) word lists for content control. ~6K terms 56 KB

-Usage Examples Illustrative quotations from literature, journalism, and scholarly sources 1.46M quotes
+6 Usage Examples Illustrative quotations—common words from literature, uncommon words from Wikipedia and open-access sources.
+1.46M quotes 260 MB

 Vocabulary Size: Your Choice